 Imagine this: you stay together with a group of people at a secluded area, usually hidden away from a big city.
 You wake up every day at 4:00AM, observe the rules of "Noble Silence" and practice to stay focused for at least 10 hours a day, for 10 consecutive days with breaks for meals and some personal time.

 Everyone does it for various reasons.
 I had my reasons too: I wanted to learn a respectable meditation technique that I could use in any situation.
 I also wanted to see how I'd feel without speaking to anyone or without having any connection to an outside world (no electronic devices, no contact outside of a designated area) for 10 days.
 The practice required discipline, patience and strong determination.

 It was a beautiful experience.
 Challenging at times, but it was worth every minute.
-I have several academic degrees and this was the most challenging, yet the most rewarding test I have ever put my brain to.
+Academic education aside, this was the most challenging, yet the most rewarding test I have ever put my brain to.
 If you can find the time out of your life to experience it - I cannot recommend this highly enough.

 I have the deepest respect towards any knowledge or practice that has been around over 5,000 years (possibly even longer).
 But I also believe that one should form an opinion towards anything not by following any dogmas or rituals blindly but by having a certain knowledge or by having experienced it.
 This is what life is about - living through different experiences and choosing what works best for you, what makes you happy.
 For me - happiness is the ultimate goal in life.

 You can gain knowledge on three levels: theoretically (read a book, become familiar with a concept), intellectually (understand and accept the concept) and experientially (by actually doing it, by experience).
 The knowledge you gain on an experiential level is the deepest and most valuable one.